 Q: My former college is not accredited.
 Can I receive transfer college credits?

-A: You might be able to get credits via a challenge exam.
-A challenge exam is up to the academic department's discretion.
+A: You might be able to receive credits via a challenge exam or other departmental exception, either is up to the academic department’s discretion.

 Q: When do I have to submit grades?